 Landlord’s insurance protects landlords against financial losses associated with their rental property.
 With the ever-increasing demand for rentals, landlords need to safeguard their homes – and their rental income – against any eventuality.

-As a landlord, there are several types of insurance that you will need in order to safeguard every aspect of your rental.
-In this article, we will cover the different policies landlords need, what exactly each one protects and – most importantly – why you need them in place.
+As a landlord, you will need several types of insurance to safeguard every aspect of your rental.
+In this article, we will cover the different policies landlords need, what exactly each protects, and – most importantly – why you need them in place.

 Landlord’s Insurance: Buildings Insurance

 Buildings Insurance covers the cost of repairing the structure of your property in the event of any large damage.
 A general policy usually includes protection from damage caused by bad weather, fallen trees or lampposts, fires, explosions, frozen or burst pipes, vehicle collisions, vandalism and theft.
-Small maintenance work needed due to general wear and tear is not covered by Buildings Insurance.
+Small maintenance work needed due to general wear and tear is not covered by building insurance.

-Without Buildings Insurance, you could be putting yourself at serious financial risk.
-Although the likelihood of severe weather damage or break ins may be low in your area – you shouldn’t leave things to chance.
+Without building insurance, you could be putting yourself at serious financial risk.
+Although the likelihood of severe weather damage or break-ins may be low in your area – you shouldn’t leave things to chance.
 The potential loss and serious emotional stress that damage like this would cause you without insurance would be far worse than paying a premium.

-Having Buildings Insurance in place may be a condition of your mortgage.
+Having building insurance in place may be a condition of your mortgage.
 If you’re not sure, check your agreement to confirm.

-Landlords must be aware that Homeowners Insurance is not applicable to a rental property.
-Instead, Buildings Insurance is required.
-Find out more about the difference between Landlords Insurance and Homeowners insurance here.
+Landlords must know that Homeowners Insurance does not apply to a rental property.
+Instead, building insurance is required.

 Buildings Insurance is also available as a combined policy with Contents Insurance.